 After much thought and discussion with numerous consultative bodies, the Bishop announced a plan that would consolidate parishes throughout the Diocese.
 New parishes would be formed from adjoining existing ones.
 “Models” were announced that outlined that plan.
 Our models included: (1) Saint Kilian uniting with Saint Gregory and Holy Sepulcher parishes and (2) Saint Kilian uniting with Saint Alexis and Saint Alphonsus.
 These models were announced at meetings held in every parish.
 Parishioners were welcomed to send in comments in writing.
 Each parish formed an “On Mission Team” which considered these models and made comments.
 Some parishes suggested alternative models.
 Saint Kilian Parish submitted a written “commentary” which compiled our thoughts on the positive elements and the concerns of us uniting with every parish adjoining us (Saint Gregory, Holy Sepulcher, Saint Alexis, Saint Alphonsus and Saint Ferdinand).

 Most Recent Announcements

-In the past few weeks, the Bishop announced new groupings of parishes at regional meetings.
+the Bishop announced new groupings of parishes at regional meetings.
 These groupings were the result of thousands of pieces of information submitted in various ways.
 This set of groupings takes the number of parishes from the present 188 to a proposed 49.
 In the latest plan, Saint Kilian Parish is to be united with Holy Sepulcher Parish in Glade Mills (on Route 8 near its intersection with Route 228).
 What that merged parish would look like is outlined in the following chart: